Cray-HPE/docs-csm/install/README.md

 ### 11. Kubernetes encryption

-As an optional post installation task you may enable encryption of `kubernetes` secrets.
-This enables at rest encryption of data in the `etcd` database used by kubernetes.
+As an optional post installation task you may enable encryption of Kubernetes secrets.
+This enables at rest encryption of data in the `etcd` database used by Kubernetes.

 See [Kubernetes Encryption](../operations/encryption/Overview.md)